MicrosoftDocs/entra-docs/docs/includes/bulk-operations-limitations.md

 ms.custom: include file
 ---

-## Bulk operations limitations

 Bulk operations in the Microsoft Entra admin portal could time out and fail on very large tenants.
 This limitation is a known issue due to scaling limitations.
-The Microsoft engineering team is working on a new service that will address this limitation in the future.
+The Microsoft engineering team is working on a new service that will eventually address this limitation.

 >[!NOTE]
 > When performing bulk operations, such as import or create, you may encounter a problem if the bulk operation does not complete within the hour.
 To work around this issue, we recommend splitting the number of records processed per batch.
 For example, before starting an export you could limit the result set by filtering on a group type or user name to reduce the size of the results.
-By refining filters, essentially you are limiting the data returned by the bulk operation.
+By refining your filters, essentially you are limiting the data returned by the bulk operation.

-Another workaround for this issue is to use PowerShell with direct Microsoft Graph API calls.
+Another workaround for this issue is to use PowerShell to make direct Microsoft Graph API calls.
 For bulk download users and groups failure, we recommend using the PowerShell cmdlets `GET-MgGroup -All` and `GET-MgUser -All`.

 The following PowerShell code examples are for bulk operations related to:
 - [Users](#users)